lucas-angermann/idai-field-web/README.md

 ## Data

-To set up test data, and provide them via elasticsearch, do
+To set up test data, and provide them via elasticsearch, do:

 ```
 $ docker-compose up